As a Cellist, it's not enough to play well, you need to engage your audience and show them who the composer is through your own personality....

 As a late starter, I needed to become a cello scientist to catch up.

 This is why I love teaching...

 Thomas is in high demand as a teaching artist for his innate ability to connect with students and teach them to teach themselves.
 Being a late starter on cello, Thomas had to learn to play the cello quickly and efficiently in order to catch up to his peers.
-Future and past masterclasses include institutions such as Northwestern University, DePaul University, U.C Berkeley, University of Nevada – Las Vegas, University of Miami, Roosevelt University, and Meadowmount School of Music.
-Thomas has held faculty positions at Brooklyn Conservatory of Music, Montecito International Music Festival, St. Petersburg International Music Academy, The Mozart Academy at John Jay College in New York, and Manhattan School of Music where he currently teaches through the Long Distance Learning Program.
+Future and past masterclasses include institutions such as Northwestern University, Boston Conservatory, Walnut Hill School for the Arsts, U.C Berkeley, University of Nevada – Las Vegas, University of Miami, DePaul University, Roosevelt University and Meadowmount School of Music.
+Thomas has held faculty positions at The Heifetz Institute – PEG Program, Brooklyn Conservatory of Music, Montecito International Music Festival, St. Petersburg International Music Academy, The Mozart Academy at John Jay College in New York, and Manhattan School of Music where he currently teaches through the Long Distance Learning Program.